doridori/Pilot/README.md

 ##The `PilotManager`

 Handles a `PilotStack` for you and handles core `View` changes based upon stack transitions (if you are using Views).
-A `PilotManager` is intended to be used one-per-Activity and is designed to be referenced and setup [_statically_](https://github.com/doridori/Pilot/issues/8) as it handles its own memory releasing inside the Activity lifecycle delegate calls.
+A `PilotManager` is intended to be used one-per-Activity and is designed to be referenced and setup statically as it handles its own memory releasing inside the Activity lifecycle delegate calls.
 This allows for easy persistence accross config-changes and back-stack-memory-saving-death and will clear all memory used when the Activity is destroyed for good.
-It will also handle saving and restoring itself on process-death. **Think of the `PilotManager` as the glue code between Android `Activity`s lifecycle peculiarities / View handling and the simple `PilotStack` functionality and usefullness.**
+It will also handle saving and restoring itself on process-death.
+For a any discussion or questions about this please see [this related ticket](https://github.com/doridori/Pilot/issues/8). **Think of the `PilotManager` as the glue code between Android `Activity`s lifecycle peculiarities / View handling and the simple `PilotStack` functionality and usefullness.**

 The `PilotManager` allows you to _compose_ your Activity with Pilot functionality as opposed to _inherit_ it from some form of PilotRootActivity, hence the need for delegation methods.